-Anyone possessing a weapon in violation of this policy will be asked to immediately remove the weapon from University premises, or surrender the weapon to Department of Public Safety and Emergency Preparedness officers or local law enforcement authorities.
-Failure to comply may result in arrest, criminal prosecution, University faculty, staff, and volunteers found in violation of this policy, shall be subject to applicable University disciplinary policies, and any violation of this policy may result in sanctions up to and including their termination.
-Any students found in violation of this policy may be subject to disciplinary actions under the Community Standards in the Student Handbook, which do not imitate or serve as a substitute for civil or criminal proceedings, but rather have been created to maintain and preserve the educational nature of the University and ensure an inclusive community.
+Anyone possessing a weapon in violation of this Policy will be asked to immediately remove the weapon from University premises, or surrender the weapon to Department of Public Safety officers or local law enforcement authorities.
+Failure to comply may result in arrest and/or criminal prosecution.
+University faculty, staff, and volunteers found in violation of this Policy, shall be subject to applicable University disciplinary policies, and any violation of this Policy may result in sanctions up to and including their termination.
+Any students found in violation of this Policy may be subject to disciplinary actions under the Community Standards in the Student Handbook, which do not imitate or serve as a substitute for civil or criminal proceedings, but rather have been created to maintain and preserve the educational nature of the University and ensure an inclusive community.